rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

  - The decorator argument `input_arg` can be used to specify which input should be considered the "input".
    - In reality, this isn't necessary for this example.
 The decorator will look for an argument named `"X"` or default to the first, non `self`, argument.
  - `self._get_output_type()` and `self._get_target_dtype()` no longer needs to be called.
 Both the output type and dtype are determined automatically
- - Its not necessary to convert to `CumlArray` and casting with `to_output` before returning.
+ - It's not necessary to convert to `CumlArray` and casting with `to_output` before returning.
 This function directly returned a `cp.ndarray` object.
 Any array-like object can be returned.
  - Specifying `get_output_dtype=True` in the decorator argument instructs the decorator to also calculate the dtype in addition to the output type.

 ## Do's And Don'ts

-### **Do:** Add Typing Information to Estimator Functions
+### **Do:** Add Return Typing Information to Estimator Functions

 Adding the return type to estimator functions will allow the `Base` meta-class to automatically decorate functions based on their return type.